 Instead of the usual examples, such as Patagonia or Lush, let me introduce you to Little Yellow Bird—a New Zealand-based clothing company setting a new standard for sustainability.

-A few years ago, I had the pleasure of meeting the company’s founder, Samantha, and I’ve been following her journey ever since.
+I had the pleasure of meeting the company’s founder, Samantha, and I’ve been following Little Yello Bird’s journey ever since.

-Little Yellow Bird relies 100% on organically and sustainably grown cotton.
-To conserve water and energy, they also employ environmentally friendly techniques during the process of weaving and dyeing cotton.
+Little Yellow Bird relies 100% on organically grown cotton and employs environmentally friendly techniques when weaving and dyeing cotton.

-The company’s products, mainly workwear, are made in factories that adhere to ethical standards—fair wages, safe working conditions, and no forced or child labor.
+The company’s products, mainly workwear, are made in factories that adhere to ethical standards—fair wages, safe working conditions, and no forced or child labour.

 But the company doesn’t stop there.
-Little Yellow Bird has created a “Circularity Program,” so clothing doesn’t end up in landfills at the end of its life cycle.
+Little Yellow Bird has created a “Circularity Program,” so clothing doesn’t end up in landfills at the end of its life cycle but is made into new fabrics.

 In addition, Little Yellow Bird has also incorporated numerous smaller measures, such as eco-friendly packaging, carbon offsetting, and donating a percentage of their profits to social and environmental causes.

-To get back to sustainable branding: Little Yellow Bird communicates these efforts through all channels, such as their website and social media platforms.
-In this way, they create a brand that resonates deeply with the values of their customers.
+To return to sustainable branding, Little Yellow Bird communicates these efforts through most of its brand touchpoints, such as its website and social media platforms.

-They stand out from other companies because they truly embody sustainability.
-Their commitment to sustainability goes beyond just communication; they genuinely care about making a difference.
+Little Yellow Bird stands out from other companies because it genuinely embodies sustainability.
+Its commitment to sustainability goes beyond just communication; the company genuinely cares about making a difference.

-This is also reflected in their “Best for the World” B Corp award, which places them in the top 5% of all B Corps for their overall impact on workers, community, customers and the environment.
+This is also reflected in its “Best for the World” B Corp award, which places it in the top 5% of all B Corps for its overall impact on workers, community, customers, and the environment.

 Summary

-If you enjoyed reading this piece, you might also like Brand Storytelling: How Companies Can Leverage Our Love for Stories and learn how to tell a compelling narrative about your sustainability efforts.
+If you enjoyed this article, you might also like Brand Storytelling: How Companies Can Leverage Our Love for Stories and learn how to tell a compelling narrative about your sustainability efforts.

 References